 'Dust, temperature, humidity and carbon dioxide are the great enemies of the paintings,' said Paolucci.

-, Mr Paolucci said he hoped the system would be in place by next year and explained 'the money is there'.
+According to the Daily Mail, Mr Paolucci said he hoped the system would be in place by next year and explained 'the money is there'.

 Famed throughout the world for its frescoes by masters such as Michelangelo, Bernini and Raphael, the Sistine Chapel has been criticised for the huge amount of visitors crammed into the site each day.